Hells Gate Rotorua with its natural hot springs, sulphur rocks, mud pools and freaky landscape drops a person into a whole other world.

 ... and the little kiwi carving is my result.
 Cute huh?
 It's rough as guts actually, that's why I made it a small pic. :) Only in Rotorua.

-People also complain about being asked to get out after 20min but there's a very good reason for that.
+People complain about being asked to get out after 20min but there's a very good reason for that.
 The mud retains heat and once you are coated in it the body pores open up 100%.
 Result?
-Our blood pressure goes up.
-Too long like that could get dangerous so 20min is quite enough thank you.
+Your blood pressure goes up.
+Too long like that could get dangerous so 20min is quite enough.
 If pregnant the time is probably even shorter.

 The mud bath is followed by a cold shower to bring the body temperature back down and then it's into the spa pool to sit back, wallow and enjoy the Hells Gate rock formations.